 ‘Schoone Lights’ is not aiming for mass production.
 We use 3D printing to build our products.
 Usually we go for ‘Infill Only’ 3D printing to print exclusive light shades, sometimes we use 3D printing to test and build missing links.

-In the passed two years we designed and improved our products.
-Today we proudly present: PATER NOSTER, a revolutionary 3D printed ‘infill only’ light collection.
-The PATER NOSTER system is designed by Gerard.
+During the passed two years we designed and improved our products.
+Today we proudly present: PATERNOSTER, a revolutionary 3D printed ‘infill only’ light collection.
+The PATERNOSTER system is designed by Gerard Schoone.
 He also designed the basic shape of the 3D printed light shades.
 Kees (opqrstu3D) invented ‘infill only’ 3D printing, created the 3D models, did the slicing and 3D-print-prototyping.
-Jasper Wille of 3D4makers is responsible for the 3D printing of our final products in 3D4makers PET-G.
+Jasper Wille of 3D4makers is responsible for the 3D printing of our final products in 3D4Makers PET-G and Facilan.

 All light shades are printed on ‘infill only’ settings.
 This unique way of 3D printing creates wonderful structures and interacts perfectly with LED light.
 We started building different shapes.
 Today, it’s possible to 3D print your logo on a basic light shade.
 We are able to design almost any logo by creating differences in print density.
 Recently we added the possibility to create logos in a different color.